Definition of Accelerated Depreciation

 Depreciation per year is $90,909

-From the above example, it can be observed that the depreciation in the straight-line method is lower than the depreciation in the accelerated method of depreciation.
+The above example shows that the depreciation in the straight-line method is lower than the depreciation in the accelerated method of depreciation.

 Methods of Accelerated Depreciation